Get

 Care Requirements

-The Cockapoo and Goldendoodle do need daily care.
-As well as regular feeding and exercise, you will both benefit from giving the dog a regular brushing.
-It helps remove dead hairs so your dog is comfortable and cool, and it also helps minimize shedding, therefore preventing some hair from getting on the furniture and up your nose.
-You will also need to regularly brush the teeth and trim the nails.
-The long ears of the Cocker Spaniel parent mean that the Cockapoo can suffer from ear problems, so you will need to lift the floppy ears and check inside regularly.
+The Cockapoo and Goldendoodle need exercise and attention from their owners every day.
+Daily grooming is also crucial since it helps remove dead hairs so your dog is comfortable and cool, and it also helps minimize shedding.
+You will also need to brush their teeth and trim their nails regularly.
+The long ears of the Cocker Spaniel mean that the Cockapoo can suffer from ear problems, so you must inspect and clean them when needed.

 Generations

-Although not purebred, the Cockapoo has been intentionally bred for 60 years or so.
-As such, many modern examples of the breed were actually created by breeding earlier generations of Cockapoo with one another or by back-breeding a Cockapoo with a Poodle or Cocker Spaniel.
+Although not purebred, the Cockapoo has been intentionally bred for 60 years.
+As such, many modern examples of the breed were created by breeding earlier generations of Cockapoos with one another or by back-breeding a Cockapoo with a Poodle or Cocker Spaniel.
 This leads to a more predictable character and physical characteristics but, over time, it may increase the likelihood of genetic conditions being passed down.

-The Goldendoodle is still a relatively new breed and because it hasn’t been around as long, it is likely that a Goldendoodle is first generation and was, therefore, directly bred from Poodle and Golden Retriever parents.
+The Goldendoodle is still a relatively new breed and because they haven’t been around as long, it is likely that a Goldendoodle is first generation and was, therefore, directly bred from Poodle and Golden Retriever parents.

 two Cockapoo posing on a white couch